 It goes without saying that the past year has been extremely challenging for most Americans, as well as small businesses.
-It’s also safe to say that of the industries that have been hit the hardest, the wedding and events space is right near the top.
+It’s also safe to say that the wedding and events industries that have been hit the hardest.
 The pandemic altered life as we once knew it and changed the face of the wedding industry drastically.
-While vendors are slowly recovering thanks to mass vaccinations and state restrictions being lifted, many businesses are still crippled by the pandemic and may never reach full recovery.
+It’s true that vendors are slowly recovering thanks to mass vaccinations and state restrictions being lifted.
+Many businesses are still crippled by the pandemic and may never reach full recovery.

 Florists have been hit hard by the pandemic

 One of the wedding businesses having a more difficult time staying afloat through all of this has been florists.
-When everything came to a screeching halt last March, and weddings and events were either cancelled or postponed indefinitely, flowers started to wither in the fields because there were no farm hands to pick them, explains Ashley Greer, owner of Atelier Ashley Flowers in Alexandria, Virginia.
+Everything came to a screeching halt last March.
+And weddings and events were either cancelled or postponed indefinitely.
+Flowers started to wither in the fields because there were no farm hands to pick them, explains Ashley Greer, owner of Atelier Ashley Flowers in Alexandria, Virginia.
 Products that had been picked could not be distributed and were burned in big piles.
 “Farms with decades of history closed permanently.
-Venues closed for the foreseeable future, and any kind of florist or event worker was forced to leave the industry and find new lines of work,” she says.
+Venues closed for the foreseeable future.
+And any kind of florist or event worker was forced to leave the industry and find new lines of work,” she says.
 “Many of these people actually had to move out of the area or return home to live with their parents.”

-Because the shutdown was so sudden, many florists were left with dozens and dozens of florist arrangements they could no longer use.
+Because the shutdown was so sudden, many florists were left with dozens and dozens of arrangements they couldn’t use.
 “If a contract had been signed, we could often figure out a solution such as donating them to a charity or delivering the bouquets around town to friends and family,” shares Greer.
 “In cases where contracts had not been signed (which does happen with frequency), refunds had to be issued even though the flowers had already been paid for.”

 “It was a very strange time full of general pandemic fear, and the very real fear that with no income and depleting savings we would have to move out of our family home,” she says.